Program of Study and Coursework

 2 - Educational Research (15 credits)

 Research core courses are designed to prepare students to evaluate and investigate a range of research approaches and apply qualitative and quantitative data collection and analyses appropriate to research in education.
-EDRS 810: Problems and Methods in Education Research is taken the first or second semester as a cohort class.
+EDRS 810: Problems and Methods in Education Research is taken the first or second semester.

 *Students pursuing the Kinesiology Concentration must select these course options.